Yellow64/sm64/README.md

 # Super Mario 64

+- This fork's changes take place in the `enhancements` folder.
 - This repo contains a full decompilation of Super Mario 64 (J), (U), (E), and (SH).
 - Naming and documentation of the source code and data structures are in progress.